Blosuhm/kubernetes-K3S-vagrant-libvirt/README.md

 - **Easy Setup**: With just a command you have a simple K3S cluster.
 - **Customization Options**: There are separated varibles to edit in the vagrant file to change number of workers, cpu and ram.
 - **Export kube config**: The start command copies the kube config file to the local machine that allows local connection using kubctl.
+- **Docker Registry**: It contains a local docker registry to push your images to the cluster.

 ## System Prerequisites 📋